Issue Number 48, Spring 2020

 by Daniel Boland

-Daniel lives in the Ottawa River Watershed.
-The Ottawa River is the second largest river in eastern Canada and is mostly located within the Canadian Shield.
+Daniel lives in the watershed of the Ottawa River, the second largest river in eastern Canada, mostly located within the Canadian Shield.

 An awakening, groggy earth